Alexhuszagh/BreezeStyleSheets/README.md

 ## QMake Installation

-Copy the contents of the `dist` subdirectory into your project directory and add the qrc file to your project file.
+Copy the contents of the `dist/qrc` subdirectory into your project directory and add the qrc file to your project file.

 For example: